parkwilliamy/RV32I_CPU/README.md

-# Helix
+# HELIX

-- Helix is based on the RV32I ISA
+- HELIX is based on the RV32I ISA

 # Verification Outline